 One of the brokers who promoted it – David Sia – has been given the appointment again.

-Now with a newly formed team and company, Tiga Commercial, the executive is selling 21-23 Anthony Street with colleagues Nicholas Hii and Martin Leong, both who also recently held posts at “big four” commercial agencies.
+Now with a newly formed team and company, Tiga Commercial, the executive is selling 21-23 Anthony St with colleagues Nicholas Hii and Martin Leong, both who also recently held posts at “big four” commercial agencies.

 All the new neighbours

-Properties to the north are classified as North Melbourne – except for those in the stretch of Elizabeth Street from Victoria Street to the Haymarket Roundabout – the city’s new Biomedical precinct – which are considered Melbourne.
+Properties to its north are classified as North Melbourne – except for those in the stretch of Elizabeth Street from Victoria Street to the Haymarket Roundabout – the city’s new Biomedical precinct – which are considered Melbourne.

 QVM is also where the area’s biggest redevelopment is taking shape, a redevelopment incorporating the Munro site – a 6329 sqm parcel City of Melbourne acquired for $76m in 2014.

 The government controversially onsold a portion of that block, then permitted it for a 38-level apartment building and sold it to PDG, which later flipped it to Mirvac as a completed Build to Rent investment.

 Other mooted projects in the pocket include SP Setia’s 65-level Uno at 111 A’Beckett St, branded Paradigm.

 A little further away is the State Library train station, part of the $11 billion Metro Tunnel project which will connect North Melbourne and the University of Melbourne to South Yarra via the city.